Cyan903/dot/README.md

 ## Software

 Here is a brief list of the software I have configured.
-I'm running Arch Linux on my desktop and Debian through WSL on my laptop.
+I'm running Arch on my desktop and Debian through WSL on my laptop.

 - Alacritty
 - AwesomeWM (git)